cdp-ucsc/cdp-ucsc-dbt-codegen/README.md

 - `include_schema` (optional, default=False): Whether you want to add
   the schema to your source definition
-- `case_sensitive_databases` (optional, default=False): Whether you want database names to be in lowercase, or to match the case in the source table
+- `case_sensitive_databases` (optional, default=False): Whether you want database names to be in lowercase, or to match the case in the source table — not compatible with Redshift
-- `case_sensitive_schemas` (optional, default=False): Whether you want schema names to be in lowercase, or to match the case in the source table
+- `case_sensitive_schemas` (optional, default=False): Whether you want schema names to be in lowercase, or to match the case in the source table — not compatible with Redshift
-- `case_sensitive_tables` (optional, default=False): Whether you want table names to be in lowercase, or to match the case in the source table
+- `case_sensitive_tables` (optional, default=False): Whether you want table names to be in lowercase, or to match the case in the source table — not compatible with Redshift
 - `case_sensitive_cols` (optional, default=False): Whether you want column names to be in lowercase, or to match the case in the source table

 ### Outputting to a file